-A 1% real estate commission is simply a commission structure in which the listing agent receives 1% (or close to it) of the house's sale price as payment.
-Let’s break that down further for those unfamiliar with how real estate commissions work.
+A 1% commission realtor refers to a commission structure in which the listing agent receives 1% (or close to it) of the house's sale price as payment.
+Examples of popular 1% commission realtor services include Clever Real Estate, Redfin, and UpNest.

-Basically, real estate agents typically work on commission—when a home sells, the agents involved get a percentage of the home’s sale price as the fee for their services.
-This fee varies, but typically averages 5–6%, split between the seller’s agent (or listing agent) and the buyer’s agent.
-That means each is getting 2.5–3% commission.
+Most real estate agents work solely on commission.
+When a home sells, the agents get a percentage of the sale price as a service fee.
+This fee is paid by the seller at closing and varies, but typically averages 5–6%, with each agent getting 2.5–3% commission.

 Some 1% agents charge slightly more than 1%, a common fee being 1.5%.
-However, they are typically still considered "1% agents."
+However, they're typically still considered low commission realtors, or "1% agents."

 ---|---|---|